-EPS is buying electricity from 25 privileged producers, many obstacles follow the construction of small hydro power plants12.
-July 2012. / News Serbia Energy
+EPS is buying electricity from 25 privileged producers, many obstacles follow the construction of small hydro power plants, News Serbia Energy

 Central European Development Forum-CEDEF organized International conference on the benefits and prospects of small hydro power plants, on 5th June in Gamzigradska banja near Zajecar, and thus marked the World Environment Day.
 The conference was held in cooperation with the Energy Efficiency Agency of Serbia under the auspices of the Public Enterprise “Electric Power Industry of Serbia”.

 The meeting was opened by Dr Aca Markovic, President of the Board of EPS, pointing out that Serbia has created a regulatory framework for renewable energy and that EPS is purchasing power from 25 preferred manufacturers.

 The establishment of the separate company for renewable energy, as well as running numerous projects for the revitalization of existing and construction of new small hydro power plants, EPS has shown the importance that is given to small hydro power plants and also, that it acts in accordance with the principles of the Energy Development Strategy in Serbia until 2015th- says dr Markovic.

 Zoran Manasijevic, the Assistant of Managing Director for the technical system of EPS, critically reviewed the current practice of building small hydropower plants, noting a number of obstacles.